 The Group applies the simplified approach to providing for expected credit losses prescribed by IFRS 9, which permits the use of the lifetime expected credit loss provision for all trade receivables and contract assets.
-Assessed lifetime expected credit loss rate of contract assets and trade receivables is close to be zero as there are no recent history of default and continuous payments have been received.
-Based on historical and forward looking elements of the Group, it was determined that no loss allowance provision is necessary in respect of these balances as there has not been a significant change in credit quality of the clients.
+Assessed lifetime expected credit loss rate of contract assets and trade receivables and there are no recent history of default and continuous payments have been received.
+Based on historical and forward looking elements of the Group, it was determined that no loss allowance provision is necessary in respect of these balances.